 My son birthday its on jan 18, he want a party, but I don't know what to do.
 I don't have any ideas for boys birthday.

 I like the idea of taking the kids to a local hotel that has a pool and other activities in walking distance.
 Get a room for the adults only and one for the kids.
-They will have a good time and the chaperones will always be close by to look in, but don't get headaches from the craziness.

 I turn 16 on June 8 and woiuld like to have a party June 7 but i don't know what i should do.
 We don't have tons of money but enough to have fun.
 I want all my friends to remember this party.
 What can i do to have a great party that my friends will enjoy?